 - Ideologies of ageing

-About the Festival Venue: The Bergen University Museum - the origin of the University itself - opens its historic premises to the festival, and staff in the museum garden will assist with organized guided tours to suit both children and elders.
-Main lectures, artistic performances and dance to live music will take place in the Museum's refurbished localities.
-Different kinds of activities, workshops, and meetings with decision makers will also take place in the public areas of the museum, on the outdoor scene in the garden or in the garden at large.
+About the Festival Venues: The Bergen University Museum - the origin of the University itself - opens its historic premises to the festival, and staff in the museum garden will assist with organized guided tours to suit both children and elders.
+Lectures, artistic performances and dance to live music will take place in the Museum's refurbished localities.
+Different kinds of activities, workshops, and meetings with decision makers will also take place in the public areas of the museum and in the garden.

 Last Chapter Partners:

-The festival project has three main institutional partners: The University of Bergen, Bergen National Opera and Bergen Municipality, and will also include collaboration with Bergen Art Galleries (KODE).
+The festival project has three main institutional partners: The University of Bergen, Bergen National Opera and Bergen Municipality, and will also include collaboration with KODE Art Museums and Composer Homes.
 Bergen National Opera with its partners will give the audience the opportunity to not only experience but also participate in national and international cultural heritage.
-The University of Bergen - Department of Foreign Languages (https://www.uib.no/en/project/ageing) and the Faculty of Fine Art, Music and Design, (https://kmd.uib.no/no/forskning/prosjekter/social-acoustics) and their international network of researchers will contribute with artistic and interdisciplinary perspectives on ageing.
+The University of Bergen - Department of Foreign Languages (Historicizing Aging) and the Faculty of Fine Art, Music and Design, (Social Acoustics) and their international network of researchers will contribute with artistic and interdisciplinary perspectives on ageing.
 Bergen Municipality, at the City Council's Department of Health and Care, will focus on involving residents and decision-makers in making Bergen and Norway a more age-friendly society.